laxman939/Analog-Clock/README.md

 # Analog-Clock
-Simple Analog Clock Using JavaScript, HTML And CSS
+Analog Clock Using JavaScript, HTML And CSS